 In 1979 a rescue helicopter service was born on the Sunshine Coast from the determination of locals who wanted to make a difference.
 What started as a single helicopter operation, run by volunteers from the Big Cow, is now Queensland’s leading aeromedical service.

-LifeFlight’s new agreement with the State Government will see an exciting milestone for the region, with nearly $19 million allocated to a new aeromedical hub at Sunshine Coast Airport’s Aerospace Precinct.
-The facility will accommodate two AW139 helicopters and a Challenger 604 air ambulance jet, featuring crew quarters, expanded engineering spaces, direct Ambulance access, and additional administration areas.
+LifeFlight’s new agreement with the State Government saw an exciting milestone for the region, with nearly $19 million allocated to a new aeromedical hub at Sunshine Coast Airport’s Aerospace Precinct that officially opened in March 2026.
+The facility accommodates two AW139 helicopters and a Challenger 604 air ambulance jet, featuring crew quarters, expanded engineering spaces, direct Ambulance access, and additional administration areas.

-The centre will also include a Visitor Experience that encourages community engagement and will be known as the Jocelyn Walker LifeFlight Visitor Experience in recognition of Jocelyn’s significant contributions to LifeFlight for many years.
-The interactive exhibit will showcase our operations and aim to inspire future doctors, pilots, and aeromedical professionals.
+The centre also includes a Visitor Experience Centre that encourages community engagement and will be known as the LifeFlight Jocelyn Walker Visitor Experience and Education Centre in recognition of Jocelyn’s significant contributions to LifeFlight for many years.
+The interactive exhibit showcases our operations and aim to inspire future doctors, pilots, and aeromedical professionals.
+The Centre is due to open mid 2026.

-The contributions and advocacy of our community is what keeps us in the air.
-We’re incredibly grateful to Roy & Nola Thompson for their incredible generosity, which has allowed us to build a hub that’s a true lifeline for the region.
+We’re very grateful to Roy & Nola Thompson for their incredible generosity, which allowed us to build our old Sunshine Coast Base that was a true lifeline for the region for many years.

 Jocelyn Walker AM, a prominent supporter and Member of the Order of Australia, has been instrumental in advancing our mission.
-Her passion and commitment has been a driving force behind the development of the Jocelyn Walker LifeFlight Visitor Experience, ensuring that our community remains connected to and inspired by the vital work we do.
+Her passion and commitment has been a driving force behind the development of the LifeFlight Jocelyn Walker Visitor Experience and Education Centre, ensuring that our community remains connected to and inspired by the vital work we do.

 Throughout the year there are many LifeFlight and community-led events.